tiagofabre/wp-single-page/README.txt

 e.g.

-1. Upload `single-page.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-single-page.zip` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Check the pages you wnat to see on frontpage as 'Partial page'
+3. Check the pages you want to see on frontpage as 'Partial page'
-1. The plugin will add a new page called wp-single-page-home, set this page as front page
+4. The plugin will add a new page called wp-single-page-home, set this page as front page or
+4. you can use in your page a shortcode [wp-single-page-home], them it will render the pages

 == Frequently Asked Questions ==